sensiolabs/CasBundle/README.md

 Use the firewall
 ----------------

-Here is an example with the YAML format :
+As usual, here is a simple example with the YAML format :

     security.config:
         providers: